jfrog/terraform-provider-artifactory/docs/resources/remote.md

 * `key` - (Required) A mandatory identifier for the repository that must be unique.
 It cannot begin with a number or contain spaces or special characters.
 * `description` - (Optional) Public description.
 * `notes` - (Optional) Internal description.
 * `project_key` - (Optional) Project key for assigning this repository to.
 Must be 2 - 20 lowercase alphanumeric and hyphen characters.
 When assigning repository to a project, repository key must be prefixed with project key, separated by a dash.
 We don't recommend using this attribute to assign the repository to the project.
 Use the `repos` attribute in Project provider to manage the list of repositories.
-Default value - `default`.
 * `project_environments` - (Optional) Project environment for assigning this repository to.
 Allow values: `DEV` or `PROD`.
   Before Artifactory 7.53.1, up to 2 values (`DEV` and `PROD`) are allowed.
 From 7.53.1 onward, only one value is allowed.
   The attribute should only be used if the repository is already assigned to the existing project.